MathiasReichardt/HowToBuildARobot/part2/part2.md

 Since we do not need any information of the `ProductionHto` to specify a link we can get away with just using a `HypermediaObjectKeyReference`.
 It tells the framework that it should build a link which will lead to a resource of type `ProductionHto`.
 So when the `EntryPointHto` is formatted the framework will look up if there is an attributed like `HttpGetHypermediaObject(typeof(ProductionHto))`.

 At the moment there is not.
-This will result in a message like:
+If we request the entry point of our API: `http://localhost:5000/api/entrypoint` this will result in a message like:
 `WebApi.HypermediaExtensions.Exceptions.RouteResolverException: Route to type 'ProductionHto' not found in RouteRegister.`

 To ease development a little we can activate a framework option in `Startup.cs`: